Sheepdog Protective Services

 • Accept oversized packages not requiring signature.

-• Log and notify homeowners by call or text.
+• Log and notify homeowners Parcel Tracker app.

 • Deliveries: